vivekvenkyy/Hack2CrackDisasterManagement/README.md

-Below is a comprehensive `README.md` file for the **Suraksha** project, which encompasses the mental health support platform with a chatbot powered by the Gemini 1.5 Flash API.
-The README provides an overview of the project, setup instructions, usage details, file structure, and additional information for contributors and users.

----

 # Suraksha

 **Suraksha** is a mental health support platform designed to provide empathetic and supportive assistance to survivors through a chatbot powered by the Gemini 1.5 Flash API.
 The platform includes features for users to post emergencies, volunteers to accept and respond to emergencies, and a chatbot for mental health support.
 The chatbot is accessible via a floating widget, ensuring a non-intrusive user experience.